Level-set based design of Wang tiles for modelling complex microstructures: Tile design using level-set functions

-yields a closed-foam-like geometry with $t_{\textrm{c}}$ indirectly controlling the thickness of foam cell walls.
+yields a closed-cell, foam-like geometry with $t_{\textrm{c}}$ indirectly controlling the thickness of foam cell walls.
 In the same spirit, the centrelines of the open-foam ligaments can be viewed as loci with the same distances to the boundary of three nearest particles; hence thresholding